smedrec/smart-logs/.qoder/repowiki/en/content/Audit Database/Redis Caching Strategy.md

 - Enhanced architecture overview with L1/L2 cache interaction details
 - Updated performance considerations with hybrid caching benefits
 - Added new section on cache configuration strategies for different environments
+- Integrated documentation of Redis caching for authorization layer and organization role management

 ## Table of Contents
 1. [Introduction](#introduction)